 If there are already policy manuals, safety guidelines or other things you can start with, it will take less time than if you are starting from scratch.
 But if there isn’t much to start with, the subject matter expert (SME) will need to share what they know either verbally or in writing, and that can take more time.
 Plan for 10-20% of overall project hours attributed to SME topic discovery; in-house, the SME is your safety professional or EHS team.

-As an example, Vivid did one project with the Army Corp of Engineers where they spent $200K to develop custom online safety training.
+As an example, HSI did one project with the Army Corp of Engineers where they spent $200K to develop custom safety training online.

-For comparison, 20-minute online courses from Vivid’s compliance package average $25K to develop, with full interactivity, testing, storytelling, knowledge checks, professional narration, etc.
+For comparison, 20-minute online courses from HSI’s compliance package average $25K to develop, with full interactivity, testing, storytelling, knowledge checks, professional narration, etc.